 Think of the bohemian decorating style, and you most likely imagine a room filled with a riot of bright color.
 And in fact, that is the most common look for this theme.
 But as has been stated already, boho is a style without rigid rules.
 There’s no law stating you can’t do a wonderfully bohemian look entirely in neutrals.
-And as proof, take a look at the room shown here, from Blissfully Eclectic.
-It’s filled with everything that makes boho so wonderful: lots of pattern, many different types of... textiles, global influence, tons of personality.
-The neutral palette takes the excitement down a notch, however, proving that even boho style can be peaceful and serene when it wants to be.Continue to 3 of 24 below.
+This room, from Blissfully Eclectic, has the bohemian look perfectly played out in neutral.
+It’s filled with everything that makes boho so wonderful: lots of patterns, many... different types of textiles, global influence, tons of personality.
+The neutral palette takes the excitement down a notch, however, proving that even boho style can be peaceful and serene when it wants to be.Continue to 3 of 22 below.

 Lots of Plants